 As a search engine professional, you should definitely rely on a professional keyword tool for your keyword research.
 Many SEO programs now position themselves as all-rounder tools and support not only keyword analysis but also other SEO activities.

 Unlike the free tools, almost all paid keyword tools have the option of displaying information on search volume or data on the competition for individual keywords and keyword combinations.
 For keyword research, these tools draw on huge keyword databases, which usually contain several million entries.
 The query of keyword suggestions is almost always possible in almost unlimited numbers.

-In addition, as part of a larger SEO tool, most keyword tools offer many more functionalities for search engine optimization, such as ranking analyses, onpage and offpage analyses, social media monitoring or extensive reporting and interface functions.
+Also, as part of a larger SEO tool, most keyword tools offer many more functionalities for search engine optimization, such as ranking analyses, on-page, and off-page analyses, social media monitoring, or extensive reporting and interface functions.
 Our SEO tool comparison provides you with a good overview.

 Due to these mostly additional functions, a price comparison exclusively for keyword tools is difficult.
 However, you should expect prices of about 30 – 50 euros per month for pure keyword research.
 For the all-rounders among the SEO tools, on the other hand, monthly costs can range from 50 to several hundred euros.